angelalita77/320SBA-React-Web-Application-Project/README.md

 - Match Game
 - Character Gallery
-The website link is now avialable through Netlify: https://rickmorty-gamegallery.netlify.app/
+The website link is now avialable through Netlify: https://rickmorty-gamegallery.netlify.app/ `The 404 Not Found does NOT WORK in the Netlify link - but it works when running from the local files`

 ## Match Game
 The match game is a simple 8-card match game in which the cards flip to reveal the picture of a Rick and Morty character underneath.